 I call myself a wanderer, or a Peter Pan if you like.
 Unable to find a place that I could call my own, I stop by – and never for long enough to become a part.
 Always on the move, recreating the same desk with clutter on the wall above it wherever I go.
 With a backpack full of books and foods that I know I’ll miss, I escape at first sight of routine.
 And so I flee – through countries and cities, shared flats and friends’ houses – driven by the insatiable curiosity, in search of knowledge that would help understand the world.

 This blog is a mirror of the journey: a gathering of recipes, photos and stories about the people I met and places that lent themselves to be my home for a while.
 It’s an attempt to express gratitude for every meal shared, every story told, and the kindness I encountered on many world’s crossroads.

-aho (アホ) in Japanese means silly, clumsy.
-It was a nickname given to me on my year abroad in Japan.
-Seemed a good fit back then and seems pretty accurate now, too.
+aho (アホ) in Japanese means silly, clumsy and it was a nickname given to me on my year abroad in Japan.
+Seemed a good fit back then and is still pretty accurate now.

-aho’s homemade food blog was born 7 years ago in a tiny flat in Izumi, Osaka.
+aho’s homemade food blog was born in a tiny flat in Izumi, Japan.
 It started off as a collection of recipes for (mostly) Polish and Korean dishes.
-With time, the blog grew and expanded, becoming what it aspires to be now: a space where real food can be celebrated and spoken about.
-Through my blog, I want to encourage people to reconnect with their food: to eat a varied, wholesome and delicious diet, to be more aware of where food comes from, how is it grown, how does it influence our well-being and mood.
-But food is so much more than just a fuel, a source of energy.
-The cultural and social dimension of food is as important as its nutritional value.
+With time, the blog grew and expanded, becoming what it aspires to be now: a space where food can be celebrated and talked about.
+Through my blog, I want to encourage people to reconnect with their food: to eat a varied, wholesome and delicious diet, to be more aware of where food comes from, how is it grown, and how it can help create a community, a sense of belonging and start a dialogue.